-- 1 Log in to your Apple developer account at http://itunesconnect.apple.com. - 2 Click Manage Your Applications.
-The Manage Your Apps screen displays. - 3 Click the icon for your app.
+- 1 Log in to your Apple developer account at http://itunesconnect.apple.com. - 2 Click My Apps.
+The My Apps screen displays. - 3 Click the icon for your app.
 The app description screen displays. - 4 Make any desired changes.
 In the Uploads area, upload final screen shots.
 (To take a screen shot on the iPad, press the Home button and then, while keeping it pressed, press the Power button once.
-The screen shot will be available in the Photos app. - If you are charging for issues, you must associate your in-app purchases with the app.
+The screen shot will be available in the Photos app.

+- ➡ If you are charging for issues, you must associate your in-app purchases with the app.
 To do this, click Edit in the In-App Purchases area, then check all of the in-app purchases you want associated with the app and click Save. - 5 When you're sure everything is final, click Save. - 6 Click Ready to Upload Binary.
-If you skip this step, you will not be able to upload your app in step 9. - 7 Launch Xcode and choose Xcode > Open Developer Tool > Application Loader. - 8 Click Deliver Your App. - 9 Follow the instructions on the screen.
-When the Choose an application screen displays, choose the name of your app. - 10 When the Application Information screen displays, click Choose and select the .ipa file you downloaded from the App Studio Publishing Portal and click Open. - 11 Follow the instructions on the screen.
-If you are asked whether your app contains cryptography, click No.
+If you skip this step, you will not be able to upload your app in step 9. - 7 Download the Application Loader or Xcode app from the link provided in Build.